 Without the autopilot, it's also pretty easy - just reduce power.
 How much?
-In cross outer marker; this case, with our plane, to around 1700 RPM.
-Again, it depends on many things drop second notch of - plane, elevation, winds, weight, ..., so you'll have to adjust things if you see flaps the glide-slope needle start to move up or down.
-Like the localizer needle though, ... (are you ready?)
-DON'T CHASE IT.
-Watch how it's moving, then make your adjustment.
+In drop second notch of this case, with our plane, to around 1700 RPM.
+Again, it depends on many things - plane, elevation, winds, weight, ..., so you'll have to adjust things if you see the glide-slope needle start to move up or down.
+Like the localizer needle though, a notch of flaps: descend to 2800